digling/burmish/datasets/Dai2004b/README.md

-This book, of
+This bookchapter, of
-* xxx pages,
+* 49 pages,
-contains information about three dialects of Āchāng, viz.
+contains information about the Bola language.
-* xxx
-* xxx
-and
-* xxx.
 There is a
-* xxx page vocabulary
+* 17 page vocabulary
 which I estimate to have
-* circa xxx vocabulary items
+* circa 714 vocabulary items

 The bibtex details